 Grape ivy does bear small berries, which look remarkably like grapes.
 However, it’s worth remembering that they should never be eaten.

-For something out of the ordinary, pitcher plants are for you.
+For something out of the ordinary, the Sarracenia is for you.
 A tropical plant, they sport bulbous ‘pitchers’ on the end of their leaves.
 These are filled with a liquid that attracts flies.
-Once the curious insect climbs in, the hairs lining the interior of the pitcher ensure that it can’t get out and the fly is slowly ingested.
+Once the curious insect climbs in, the hairs lining the interior of the pitcher ensure that it can’t get out, and the fly is slowly ingested.

-While that may sound a bit grisly, pitcher plants can be very beautiful, coming in a range of bright colours and with a variety of pitchers to choose from.
+While that may sound a bit grisly, Sarracenia can be very beautiful, coming in a range of bright colours and with a variety of pitchers to choose from.

 Happy in high humidity environments and without much need for light, they’re easier to maintain than you might think.